Pyprohly/reddit-api-doc-notes/docs/api-reference/submission.rst

    :header: "Status Code","Description"
    :escape: \

-   "404","no `id` was given or the target could not be found" "500","returned after a long wait if (1) `dir` was not specified, (2) a non-integer argument is specified for `dir`"
+   "404","No `id` was given or the target could not be found."
+   "500","Returned after a long wait if:
+   * `dir` was not specified.
+   * A non-integer argument is specified for `dir`."

 .. seealso:: https://www.reddit.com/dev/api/#POST_api_vote